 Across the state, 37.0% of African American adults have at least a bachelor’s degree — the highest compared to any state — and higher than the 35.1% of white residents with similar educational attainment. *SNAP SNAP*

 The difference in incomes between white and black residents is the smallest in the country.
 The typical African American household in Vermont earns $50,933 annually, the third most of any state, and about $4,000 less than the state’s typical white household.
 By comparison, the national income gap between white and black Americans is roughly $24,000.
 Clearly, Vermont is doing something right!

 Vermont is one of just two states that allow incarcerated citizens on a felony charge to vote while in prison (the other being Maine)..
 HUUUUUUGE!
 As a result, Vermont effectively has no legally disenfranchised black Americans, compared to roughly one in every 13 African Americans nationwide.
 By contrast, over half-a-million black individuals living in Florida are disenfranchised.

 Vermont is ranked second in the country right behind New Hampshire in terms of the narrowest racial divide between whites and Blacks.

 Finding Black Culture in Vermont

 Hopefully, I have you convinced that it is safe for our people to visit Vermont.
 Now, where can you experience some of this Black history & culture?
-Check the following out:
+Here is a Vermont Black owned itinerary to check out: